 Ava:

-Here’s the thing.
-We create tools because of our limitations.
+See… We create tools because of our limitations.
 The wheel, the abacus, the computer.
 Our brains are limited.
 And they also can work against us.
 We think our brains are these powerful learning machines, but actually using our brain to learn something is hard and consumes a lot of energy because we have to build new pathways.
 What a brain actually is, is a huge collection of assumptions.
 When we see something new we use whatever we know at that time to define what it is.
 So when we see new things, their actual aspects are obscured by all of our previous assumptions.
-We work incredibly hard to bring a new thing into our narrowly-defined world.
+We work incredibly hard to bring a new thing into our narrowly-defined world instead of broadening the world of our minds.
 For centuries we thought the sun revolved around the Earth.
 It took hundreds of years to change peoples minds.

 Ava: